oliveirathiago/LSR_Intrusive_Policing/README.md

 This repository contains the data and code for the article:

 > Oliveira, Thiago R. (2024).
-Legal cynicism, intrusive policing, and the dynamics of police legitimacy: Evidence from Brazil\'92s largest city.
+Legal cynicism, intrusive policing, and the dynamics of police legitimacy: Evidence from Brazil's largest city.
 Currently available at https://osf.io/preprints/socarxiv/89jkv.

 Please cite this repository as: